Bike-to-Work Day: Activities

 Leading up to Bike to Work Day, national, regional, and local bicycle advocacy groups encourage people to try bicycle commuting as a healthy and safe alternative to driving by providing route information and tips for new bicycle commuters.
 Further, the American Medical Association has endorsed Bike to Work Day as part of its push to encourage active transportation.
 The event is supported by many organizations, from local bike shops and restaurants to municipalities and transit authorities.
 The southern California commuter rail network Metrolink offers free rides to cyclists on Bike to Work day.

 On Bike to Work Day, a wide variety of bicycle-related events are organized.
 The day is a major event in the San Francisco Bay Area, where thousands of residents participate annually, supported by corporate sponsors.
 Organized "Commuter Convoys," and "Energizer Stations" set up in various locations around the Bay Area providing free food and coffee to bike commuters by organizations such as the San Francisco Bicycle Coalition, East Bay Bicycle Coalition, and Silicon Valley Bicycle Coalition.
 Members of the San Francisco Board of Supervisors and the Mayor of San Francisco regularly participate, commuting by bicycle to City Hall.

 Bike to Work Day also enjoys broad participation throughout the country.
 Eleven businesses in Boulder, Colorado gave free breakfast to 1,200 participants in 2012 and 1,600 participants in 2013.
 Bethesda, Maryland used the event to unveil new bike racks (increasing from 200 to 300) and had speeches on transportation.
 In Kitchener, Ontario, a local bike club, Ziggy's, donated twelve commuter bikes to people who participated and blogged about the event in 2012.
 Chicago, Illinois gave free tune-ups and balaclavas to participants.

+Bike to Work Day is celebrated in Austin, TX by a city-wide offering of free morning fueling stations organized by Ghisallo Cycling Initiative for all commuting cyclists.
+In 2025, over 40 businesses, organizations and individuals will sponsor fueling stops that range from free coffee and pastries to free bike tune-ups.
+There are several organized bike rides that are planned by Ghisallo that merge together at City Hall where a proclamation is made before cyclists head to work.
+An after-party is also held that evening to recognize cyclists who participated in riding to work.